DailySoccer/EpicEleven/README.md

     [backend] $ run

-- I recommend installing Intellij Idea 13, specially for debugging.
+- I recommend installing Intellij Idea 13.
+To connect the IDE to the debugger, you need to "Edit configuration" and add a new remote configuration.
+Make it point to whatever the port "play debug" tells you.